irinaabnizova/Figures4JDA/README.md

 # Figures4JDA
-R and Rmd codes for JDA paper
+R and Rmd codes for JDA paper, also data to generate them.
+JDA means Joint Differential Analysis